 And so on one damp, drizzly November of the soul, I set sail upon a noble whaling craft, the Pequod, although the bathrooms, truth be told, were strictly 16th century.

 “Ahab,” I said, “have ye never heard of the control-flush mechanism that enables a user to select complete or partial flush of a toilet tank and is thus more environmentally responsible?”

 “Out of my way, Ishmael,” he said.
 “I’m looking for a fish.”Haughty humor aside, American Standard is looking for humorous (and true) stories about the humble commode.
 This is a legitimate contest and American Standard will award five new toilets to the top five entries.
 All you have to do is go to Facebook, become a fan of American Standard and then write on their wall.
 The Times piece must have been read by quite a few people because that fan page is already filling up with stories.
 Some of them are laugh out loud funny, so poke around and read a few.

-Some of the best and most disturbing toilet stories I've ever heard have come from plumbers.
+Some of the best and most disturbing toilet stories I've ever heard have come from plumbers, especially those in bigger cities.
+Amid the routine plumbing repairs and installations, I can only imagine the calamity a plumber in Los Angeles might go through on a daily basis.
 Most plumbers live under a professional omerta but when you can get one going, hilarity ensues.
 Go ahead, buy a plumber a beer some time and you'll begin to understand why the services of a good plumber cost so much.
 I'm going to forward this to every plumber I know.
 I haven't heard a good black water story in ages.